Yoontae6719/SimStock-Representation-Model-for-Stock-Similarities/README.md

 ![image](https://github.com/Yoontae6719/SimStock-Representation-Model-for-Stock-Similarities/assets/87846187/b5e328f2-bff7-4540-b3a0-5dac47079d17)

+🚩🚩**News**(December 27, 2023) I'm currently preparing for my Ph.D. defense, so updates to the cleanup code are delayed.
+I will update it as soon as possible.

 🚩**News**(September 28, 2023): Accepted to [**ICAIF 2023**](https://ai-finance.org/icaif-23-call-for-papers/) with one strong accept and two accept!(**Aceptance rate 21%(Oral-accept)**) We will soon provide the data collection code and the cleaned-up code.
 (We plan to complete the work by October 14th.)

 🚩**News**(September 19, 2023): We will release SimStock V2 soon. **Yoontae Hwang and Yongjea lee, 2023, Universal Stock representation, working paper**